Ecgal/GoodStuff-MusicPlayer/README.md

 2. Open the .xcodeproj file in Xcode
 3. Build and run on a simulator or physical device (iOS 15+ recommended)

+##License

+This project is for demonstration and educational purposes only.
+Please don’t use it commercially without permission.